yavuz-gokirmak/yavuz-gokirmak.github.io/_posts/2021-06-14-learn-go-by-developing-snake-game.md

 comments: true
 ---

 I am sure some of you remember the good old days where snakes were the only game in our smartphones.
-In this series I will implement a Snake clone using GoLang.
+In this serie I will implement a Snake clone using GoLang.
 I want to have a nerdy version, so instead of having a graphical UI I will use bash terminal as UI.

 ## Let’s get started